burrsutter/ansible-demo/README.md

 (optional:  If `CENTRAL_ADDR` is supplied, the playbook will skip installing Central and the cluster bundle.)
 (optional:  If you want to pull images from `stackrox.io` directly, omit IMAGE_REGISTRY and provide credentials for `stackrox.io`.)

-3. Invoke the `docker-compose.yml` with `docker-compose run ansible-demo-build`
+6. Invoke the `docker-compose.yml` with `docker-compose run ansible-demo-build`

-A few notes:

-* Auth0 integration is there but it's not going to work until we figure out the right approach for allowed callback URLs.
-* The process baseline is now locked for deployments that have rogue processes runing in them.
-* Not yet implemented:
-  - Slack notification
-  - There might be other things